jacopok/jacopok.github.io/_pages/projects.md

 1. How does DINGO-IS work exactly?
 1. How do the burst search efficiencies compare to matched-filtering SNRs?
 1. What causes the [Virgo $1 / \sqrt{f}$ noise](https://wiki.virgo-gw.eu/Commissioning/MysteryOneOverSqrtFnoise)?
+1. Moon climbing: are there places to do it?
+How is the rock quality?
+How do the grades convert?
+  Quick [reference](https://physicsworld.com/a/mountain-climbing-on-the-moon/), but need one on lunar topography.
+By April 1st 2024.

 #### Already did